SDSU-Research-CI/rag-llm-quick-start/README.md

 kubectl create -f rag-llm-deployment.yaml -n <namespace>
 ```

-The above command would also be run if you make updates to app.py or vector_database_setup.py in the Git repo and want the new code to be deployed.
+The above command would also be run if you make updates to app.py or vector_database_setup.py and build a new version of the container and want the new code to be deployed.
+After building and pushing the new container image, you would need to update line 34 with the new image URL.
+Then you can apply the updated deployment with the commands above.

 ## Create service and ingress